Agree with our rating?

 Capital Payments, LLC (capitalpayments.com) is a relative newcomer to the electronic payments industry.
 Founded in 2007 in Melville, New York, the company appears to be an upwardly moving company having already made its first acquisition, Applied Merchant Systems, in late 2009.
 Capital Payment serves businesses of most types and sizes, and offers a wide range of processing services and equipment including virtual terminals, online payment gateways, POS systems and tabletop terminals.
 The Company’s headquarters is located at 1050 Crown Pointe Parkway, Suite 720 Atlanta, Georgia 30338, and also has offices in New York and Chicago.

-Capital Payments Reviews and Complaints
+Capital Payments Customer Reviews

 Here's What Their Clients Say